Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 we use **ls** as our command. **ls** lists all the contents of the directory that we are in.
 ## ls

+To veiw all the directories as they may appear in a graphical file browser, use the **tree** command
+## tree

 Due to the many directories that may be present in the unix command,using the **pwd** command helps you to know your location prints the whole working directory.
 ## pwd

 To make a new directory, we use the make directory command.
+To make another directory in a new directory, command options can be use for instance *-P*.
 ## mkdir

 when we want to switch directories we use the change directory command.
+To change directory into the root directory, web use the change directory command with */*
 ## cd
+## cd /

 when navigating one level upwards a directory, we use two dots .. when navigating two levels upwards, we use two sets of dots separated by a forward slash
 ## cd ..
 ## cd ../..

-to quickly navigate from the root directory to the learning unix, use the
+to quickly navigate from the root directory to any directory, use the
-## ~ @ cd /
+## ~ $ cd /

 to make the ls more useful, you can use dots to list directories above you.
-Adding a letter l after ls gives you a longer output compared to default
+Adding a letter i after ls gives you a longer output compared to default.
+Adding *-a* shows hidden files.
 ## ls ..
 ## ls ../..
+## ls -i/
-## ls -1/
+## ls -a

 For every unix command, we have a manual that helps us understand how all the options function.
 To access this, we use the man command.
 To navigate through the man, use space to scroll down, b to go back and q to quit.